CrystalFerrai/ValheimMods/Underwater/package/README.md

 3. Run the game once, then close it and edit the generated cfg file in ``[GameDirectory]\Bepinex\config`` if you want to customize anything.

 ## Changelog

+1.0.7

+* Updated BepinEx version
+* Updated CrystalLib version
+* Updated .NET version

 1.0.6

 * Updated BepinEx version
-* Updated CrystalLib dependency version
+* Updated CrystalLib version

 1.0.5

-* Updated CrystalLib dependency version
+* Updated CrystalLib version

 1.0.4